dperrymorrow/re-bars/docs/_src/md/helper-on.md

 > Remember Handlebars requires params to be first, and then `key="val"` arguments second

-You can also call multiple events on one invocation of the on helpers.
+You can also call multiple events on one use of the on helper.
 For example.

 ```html
 <input {{ on focus="focused" blur="blurred" input="inputChange" >